 Keeping a child’s personal health record

-If a doctor who was not directly involved in your child’s medical care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your child’s medical care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, and with all future health care providers.
 Details about the specific treatment given for PPB are very valuable to the health care professionals who will care for your child throughout his or her lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a PPB diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.